albertgalang/DatabaseManagementSystem/README.md

 - in the terminal run the Main.py --> python3 Main.py
 - This will prompt a input.
 Type in the DBMS commands.
 - Copy paste of many commands work.

+- The new release now allows for file parsing --> python3 Main.py file.txt